blockchain/My-Wallet-V3-Frontend/README.md

     cd assets/js/my-wallet
     grunt dist

-If you get 403 error from Github (because you exceeded their rate limit), try:
+If you get 403 error from Github (because you exceeded their rate limit), create a [personal access token](https://github.com/settings/tokens).
+Only select `public_repo` from the list.

     GITHUB_USER=...
-GITHUB_PASSWORD=... grunt dist
+GITHUB_TOKEN=... grunt dist

 If you don't care about securely downloading dependencies and want to avoid using your Github credentials, use `grunt dist_unsafe` instead.